Discover Mallorca - the north

-The north is a contrast to what constitutes most Mallorca.
-In terms of landscape, the diverse part of the island above Inca stands out clearly from other regions.
-The north is more unspoilt, more discreet, a touch more individual and in places rougher than the southern part of Mallorca.
-This is mainly due to the magnificent impressions of the Sierra de Tramuntana, which stretches out to the sea here and creates special effects both in terms of landscape and climate.
-The impenetrable mountain world has ultimately also prevented tourism from penetrating the north in the same way as is sometimes the case in the larger holiday resorts.
-Nevertheless, the north is home to some of the most popular resorts on Mallorca.
-Whether Alcúdia, Pollenca or the family destination Can Picafort.
+The north is a contrasting programme to what most people consider Mallorca to be.
+In terms of landscape, the varied part of the island above Inca stands out clearly from other regions.
+The north is more unspoilt, somewhat more discreet, a little more idiosyncratic and in places rougher than southern Mallorca.
+This is mainly due to the magnificent impressions of the Sierra de Tramuntana, which stretches out towards the sea here and creates special effects in terms of landscape and climate.
+The impenetrable mountain world has ultimately also prevented tourism from penetrating the north in the same way as it sometimes does in the larger holiday resorts.
+Nevertheless, some of the most popular holiday resorts on Mallorca are located in the north.
+Whether Alcúdia, Pollenca or the family destination of Can Picafort.

-If we wanted to highlight three special features that characterise the north of Mallorca, they would be its rich history, the Tramuntana mountains, which play their trump cards above all in the northwest, and the extremely attractive double bay around Alcúdia and Pollenca, which offers so many possibilities to the north and its visitors.
-The "top" of Mallorca has also taken on a pioneering role in cultural terms.
-First and foremost Pollenca, with its music festival, its many galleries and arts, its museums.
-Especially the British appreciate the solid and less loud in the north.
+If you wanted to highlight three special features that characterise the north of Mallorca, they would be a rich history, the Tramuntana mountain range, which plays its trump cards especially in the northwest, and the extremely attractive double bay around Alcúdia and Pollenca, which gives the north and its visitors so many possibilities.
+The "tip" of Majorca has also played a pioneering role culturally.
+First and foremost Pollenca with its music festival, its many galleries, arts centres and museums.
+The British, in particular, appreciate the more sophisticated and less noisy atmosphere in the north.

 Mallorca entdecken Formentor